 - (a) For the purpose of calculating an AI's Exposure Measure, the on-balance sheet exposures of an AI must include all onbalance sheet assets3.
-This includes on-balance sheet derivatives collateral and collateral for SFTs (i.e. which is recognised as an on-balance sheet asset under the applicable accounting standard), with the exception of on-balance sheet derivative and SFT assets as described under separate sections below. - (b) Liability items (e.g. gains/losses on fair-valued liabilities or debit valuation adjustments on derivative liabilities due to changes in the AI's own credit risk as described in sections 38(2)(b) and 43(1)(h) respectively of the BCR) must not be deducted from the Exposure Measure of an AI. - (c) In the case of AIs which have been appointed as noteissuing banks in Hong Kong pursuant to section 3(2) of the Legal Tender Notes Issue Ordinance, holdings of certificates of indebtedness issued by the Financial Secretary pursuant to section 4 of the Exchange Fund Ordinance may be excluded from the AI's on-balance sheet exposures for the purposes of calculating the Exposure Measure.
+This includes on-balance sheet derivatives collateral and collateral for SFTs (i.e. which is recognised as an on-balance sheet asset under the applicable accounting standard), with the exception of on-balance sheet derivative and SFT assets as described under separate sections below. - (b) Liability items (e.g. gains/losses on fair-valued liabilities or debit valuation adjustments on derivative liabilities due to changes in the AI's own credit risk as described in sections 38(2)(b) and 43(1)(h) respectively of the BCR) must not be deducted from the Exposure Measure of an AI. - (c) Where an AI is a note-issuing bank (which has the meaning assigned to it by section 2 of the Legal Tender Notes Issue Ordinance (Chapter 65 of the Laws of Hong Kong)), the AI's on-balance sheet exposure shall not include, for the purpose of calculating the Exposure Measure, any certificates of indebtedness issued by the Financial Secretary pursuant to section 4 of the Exchange Fund